Milium: Types

+Treatment

 In children, milia often disappear within two to four weeks.
 For adults, they may be removed by a physician (a dermatologist has specialist knowledge in this area).
 A common method that a dermatologist uses to remove a milium is to nick the skin with a #11 surgical blade and then use a comedone extractor to press the cyst out.